 Above: Leach’s Signature from the Students’ Register at the Hampshire Record Office photograph by Dee Sayers.

 Right: William’s ‘Death Penny’ (properly, Memorial Plaque, 12cm diameter bronze) which would have been presented to his family by the War Office, now in the archives at The Royal Hampshire Regimental Museum.

 William Leach made a profound impression on all those who came into contact with him as a prisoner of war in Turkey.
 As with many young men of his generation his life was tragically cut short.

 One Hundred Years On

 On the final weekend of June 1918 we officially launched our project at the annual Winton Reunion taking place at The University of Winchester.
 One of the attendees that weekend was the great niece of William Leach.
-She too had trained at the same institution as her great uncle, but at the time that it was known as King Alfred’s College.
-She had spent her three years unaware that a memorial existed in the room we knew as the Winton Room.
+She too had trained at the same institution as her great uncle, but in her time it was known as King Alfred’s College.
+She had spent her three years unaware that a memorial existed in the chapel (then known as the Winton Room).

 Researcher and Author: Dee Sayers

 - Extract from the Kut Death March – winkleighonline

 - Company Quarter Master Sergeant Andrew Bogie Winchester Training College student 1902-1904.